dnce17/HHA504_assignment_ai/README.md

 IPython.display.Audio(audio_file_url)
 ```
 * ADJUSTED CODE TO INCLUDE BUCKETS
-    * Reason: Google Cloud Storage (GCS) files have paths that include the bucket name and the file path within that bucket.
+    * **Reason**: Google Cloud Storage (GCS) files have paths that include the bucket name and the file path within that bucket.
 ```python
 # Define bucket name and file path
 bucket_name = "transcription_use"  # Replace with your actual bucket name